Murgator/fivem-donation-script-tip4serv/README.md

 Open an account on [Tip4serv.com](https://tip4serv.com/), follow the instructions and add a FiveM server.

-1) Download tip4serv and extract it to your `/resources` folder on your FiveM server.
+1) Copy the tip4serv directory to your `/resources` folder on your FiveM server.
 2) Set `tip4serv_key` to your tip4serv API key in `tip4serv/server/server.lua`
 3) To start the script, add this line at the end of your resources in server.cfg: `ensure tip4serv` (if that doesn't work add this instead: `start tip4serv`)
 4) Add this line in server.cfg to allow tip4serv to type commands in the console: `add_ace resource.tip4serv command allow`